 Fire safety regulations in the United Kingdom are among the most stringent in the world.
-The country generally has high standards when it comes to health and safety, and has the 10th lowest rate of fire deaths by country, at just under 1 per 100,000 persons.
+The country generally has high standards when it comes to health and safety, and has one of the lowest rate of fire deaths by country, at just under 1 per 100,000 persons.

 This is why the tragedy on 14 June 2017 at Grenfell Tower in London comes as such a deep shock.

 One would be forgiven for mistaking the carcass of the high-rise apartment building for being in the middle of a war zone.
 At the time of writing, 30 deaths have been confirmed, 18 remain in hospital and another 49 are missing presumed dead.
 These figures come with the repeated warning that the number of confirmed deaths is, awfully, expected to rise as the building is searched by rescue teams.

 The UK Prime Minister Theresa May has announced that there will be a public inquiry into how this disastrous event came about.
 This means that investigations will be conducted in a public forum and members of the public can make evidential submissions, and listen to evidence given by other parties.
 There is no indication as of yet to when this will begin, but there are already theories emerging as to why the fire spread so quickly and was able to claim the lives of so many.

 Grenfell Tower had recently been refurbished; the Kensington and Chelsea Tenants Management Organisation (KCTMO) had hired construction firm Rydon as the lead contractor on the project, which involved re-cladding the exterior of the building.
 According to the Guardian, at least eight other contractors and sub-contractors were responsible for various elements, making it a disparate process of which the KCTMO would likely not have had full oversight.
 Rydon has insisted it met fire regulation and health and safety standards on the project.